Numigi/odoo-stock-addons/delivery_custom_notification/README.md

 ## Configuration

-### Partner Configuration
+### Step 1: Tag Delivery Contacts

-1. Navigate to **Contacts** and open a partner form
+1. Navigate to **Contacts** and open a contact record (not a company)
 2. Go to the **Sales & Purchase** tab
+3. In the **Sale** section, check the **Is Delivery Contact** checkbox
+4. This tags the contact as eligible for receiving delivery notifications

+**Note**: The "Is Delivery Contact" checkbox is only visible on contact records, not on company records.

+### Step 2: Assign Delivery Contact to Partner

+1. Navigate to **Contacts** and open a partner/company form
+2. Go to the **Sales & Purchase** tab
 3. In the **Misc** section, set the **Delivery Contact** field
-4. Select a contact from the partner's child contacts who should receive notifications
+4. The dropdown will only show child contacts that have been tagged as "Delivery Contacts"
+5. You can create a new delivery contact on-the-fly, and it will be automatically tagged

+**Tip**: Use the search filter "Delivery Contacts" to quickly find all tagged contacts in your system.

-### Delivery Carrier Configuration
+### Step 3: Configure Delivery Carrier

 1. Navigate to **Inventory > Configuration > Delivery > Shipping Methods**
 2. Open a delivery carrier form